Clinamenic/GFEL/content/library/Field Reports/PizzaDAO.md

 ## Looking Forward

 PizzaDAO’s next big leap is **acquiring its first community-owned pizzeria**—transitioning from event support to long-term, DAO-governed ownership of local infrastructure.
+Cowabunga! 😎

 As PizzaDAO evolves, it aims to:
 - Strengthen regional partnerships